mfvexpositions/websdk/README.md

 ### Work in progress
 This is just the initial version, more to come soon.
 Many things supported in this release are not available in the sample code

+## Things to notice or not obvious in the samples
+- Open your console and look at the logs
+- Angular is mixed with polymer
+- HTML Imports are allowed, and work with webpack notice [demo.js](./samples/src/web/app_modules/demo) and title-[polymer.html](./samples/src/web/app_modules/demo/welcome/title-polyer)
+- The build supports chunks by using ```build.config.websdk.lib = {name:'path'}```
+- Chunks can be loaded async using ```<ensure import="">content pending</ensure>```
+- Paper elements and angular code are bundled
+- No link tag blocking rendering (try throttling your connection), the site weights under 2K uncompressed, you prob want to stop the live-server and use a standard HTTP server
+- Changes to files take around one second since webpack only needs to do partial rebuilds when watching files
+- The build supports source maps and complete minification (even of HTML imports)